 Businesses and organizations regulated by one of these modes generally follow DOT testing regulations, processes and protocols.
 However, individual modes also have their own, slightly different, requirements regarding particular testing procedures.

-This course addendum details the protocols and processes required by the Federal Transit Authority (FTA) under 49 CFR Part 65.
-DERs working in public transportation must be knowledgeable about these protocols and processes.
+This course details the protocols and processes required by the Federal Aviation Administration (FAA) under 49 CFR Part 120.
+DERs working for airlines and other businesses and organizations in the aviation industry must be knowledgeable about these protocols and processes.

 This post was written by Jo McGuire